Calls for imaginative reuse of stores facing disuse, decay or demolition - NewsBreak

 The Boots building in Nottingham, created by architect Alfred Nelson Bromley, complete with its Grade II* listed art nouveau windows, has been restored.

-Beales in Bolton, a partly Grade II* listed mock-Tudor building in a conservation area, which closed in 2020, has been subdivided for retail.
-A menswear store and a dessert cafe are now open and there are plans for a build-to-rent housing development to be created opposite.
+Beales in Bolton , a partly Grade II listed mock-Tudor building in a conservation area, which closed in 2020, has been subdivided for retail.
+A menswear store and a dessert cafe that are now open and there are plans for a build-to-rent housing development to be created opposite.

 The report authors say the futures of these prominent buildings are being discussed in a new era when large-scale retail is no longer sustainable.